mrjones2014/legendary.nvim/README.md

 ## Lazy Loading

-You can lazy-load keymaps, commands, and `autocmd`s by including the `lazy` option in the `opts` table.
+You can lazy-load keymaps, commands, and `autocmd`s by including the `lazy` option on the table.
 The `lazy` option is a table with the following keys, describing the `autocmd` on which to bind the item:

 | key       | type                             | required            | example values                            |